groverkaran/django-comments-tree/docs/tutorial.rst

 Introduction
 ============

-Through the following sections the tutorial will cover the creation of a simple blog with stories to which we will add comments, exercising each and every feature provided by both, django-comments and django-comments-xtd, from comment post verification by mail to comment moderation and nested comments.
+Through the following sections the tutorial will cover the creation of a simple blog with stories to which we will add comments, exercising each and every feature provided by both, django-comments and django-comments-tree, from comment post verification by mail to comment moderation and nested comments.

 .. index::